jellyfin/jellyfin-mpv-shim/README.md

  - u to mark unwatched and quit

 This project is based on https://github.com/wnielson/omplex, which is available under the terms of the MIT License.
+The project was ported to python3 and modified to use mpv as the player.